mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 Note that if MaxAdmin (when used over a TCP/IP socket) or MaxCtrl are invoked without explicitly providing a user and password then they will by default use `admin` and `mariadb`.
-That means that when the default user is removed, the credentials must always be provded.
+That means that when the default user is removed, the credentials must always be provided.

 ## Static Configuration Parameters